ashraf-kabir/mern-ecommerce/README.md

     ```
     ##### Instructions:
     1. for mongodb atlas database creation follow this tutorial->https://www.youtube.com/watch?v=KKyag6t98g8
-    2. you can use any random string as jwtSecret
+    2. you can use any random string as JWTSECRET
-    3. for generating github token follow this link->https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token
-    4. #### note: gitignore the default.json file
+    3. #### note: add default.json on .gitignore

 4. <b>deploy this project</b> on your local server by using this command
     ```bash